If you can’t tell, I’m on a massive passive income binge right now.

 You can redeem gift card rewards with only 150 points, but you get a worse value on your points, so it’s really worth waiting for your 500 point threshold.

-Personally, I’ve always redeemed my Mobile Performance Meter points for PayPal cash.
+Personally, I’ve always redeemed my Mobile Performance Meter points for free PayPal cash.
 The fact that this app even has PayPal as an option is just another reason I love it.

 However, you have several free gift card options available as well, including gift cards to retailers like: